-The Programme has been assigned a long term rating of A+ and a short term rating of F1 by Fitch Ratings Ltd. and a long term rating of Baa1 by Moody's Investors Service Limited.
+The Programme is expected to be assigned a long term rating of A+ and a short term rating of F1 by Fitch Ratings Limited and a long term rating of A3 by Moody's Investors Services Cyprus Limited.

 A rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.